Who Gets Paid to Watch TV?

-You may not get rich overnight but you sure will be better off sharpening a skill and selling your wares rather than constantly being sold a non-productive story that takes you further away from your destiny.
+You may not get rich overnight but you sure will be better off sharpening a skill and selling your wares.
+Doing so is better than constantly watching something that takes you further away from your destiny.

 Now once you get in the groove you may want to turn on the tube.
 But until you begin exercising some of your God-given abilities, your entertainment should be put on the shelf…if only for a season.
 I’m all for a good belly laugh or a time to curl up on the sofa to watch a great, life-changing movie every now and then but not at the expense of my future.